abdullanishad/Django-based-E-Commerce-Platform/README.md

 # e-commerce
-e-commerce website written in Django
+e-commerce website written in Django (not mentioned in linkedin and resume)